Survivor Series: WarGames (2023): Main event

-As the show was about to go off the air, CM Punk, who had been fired from All Elite Wrestling nearly three months prior, made his surprise return to WWE for the first time since the 2014 Royal Rumble (discounting his time with FS1's show WWE Backstage).
+As the show was about to go off the air, CM Punk, who had been fired from All Elite Wrestling (AEW) nearly three months prior, made his surprise return to WWE for the first time since the 2014 Royal Rumble (discounting his time with FS1's show WWE Backstage).
 After the Men's WarGames match, the copyright logo with the Survivor Series press conference logo popped up until a static and remastered rendition of "Cult of Personality" played, signaling Punk's appearance.
 He lingered around the entrance way, greeting and embracing fans and delivering his iconic "It's Clobberin' Time" catchphrase.
 The surprise was considered by many as one of the loudest pops in WWE.
 Despite persistent rumors hinting at his return, WWE never officially addressed them.
 During the post-show press conference, Triple H clarified that the majority, including WWE talent, were unaware of Punk's return until his surprise appearance at the Allstate Arena.